 You may not have any symptoms at the early stage of papilledema.
 Your doctor may find out when you see swelling of the optic disc during a routine eye exam.

-Untreated papilledema can cause serious eye problems, starting with the loss of peripheral or lateral vision.
+Untreated papilledema can cause serious eye problems, starting with peripheral or lateral vision loss.
 In later stages, your vision may become completely blurred.
 Some people become blind in one or both eyes.

-The first most common symptoms of papilledema are brief changes in your vision.
-These changes are barely noticed at the beginning, with blurry images, double vision, flashes or loss of vision that lasts a few seconds.
+The first and most common symptoms of papilledema are brief changes in your vision.
+These changes are barely noticed initially, with blurry images, double vision, flashes, or loss of vision that lasts a few seconds.